richard-scryber/scryber.core/docs/document_controllers.rst

 ==========================================
-Using controllers with your documents - td
+Using controllers with your templates - td
 ==========================================

 Content to complete